 If you want to see Egypt, go!
 See Egypt, it has so many wonders to show you.
 We wandered around the sites in awe at the history on display.
 We rode camels in the desert around the Great Pyramids of Giza.

-We climbed inside tombs at the Valley of the Kings.
+We climbed into tombs at the Valley of the Kings.
 We sailed on the Nile River and shopped in the busy souks of Aswan.
 We visited the Luxor temple at night and got lost in the National Museum in Cairo.
 We went scuba diving in the Red Sea and touched the walls of Abu Simbel.

 Despite the negative press, we’d hop on a plane tomorrow and return to Egypt.
 It’s that good.

-More on Egypt:
+More on traveling to Egypt:

 - Hot Air Balloon Ride over the Valley of the Kings in Luxor